 Price: Free, paid plans start at $200 / month.

-Writing is essential to public relations.
-Make sure you do yours in a text editor which fits your needs, be it on the usability, technical, or aesthetic side of things.
+Make sure you do yours in a text editor which fits your needs, be it on the usability, or aesthetic side of things.

-All you need is a Google’s Gmail account.
-Then, apart from Google Docs, you get the access to other tools which will come useful – Google Slides, Google Sheets and others.
+Then, apart from Google Docs, you get the access to other tools which will surely come useful – Google Sheets, Google Slides, and others.

 I myself write a lot and there are at least two Google Docs’ features that are extremely helpful to me: